julietteta7-lang/plsql-window-functions-JULIET-TETA/README.md

 );
 ![CUSTOMER DETAILS](https://github.com/user-attachments/assets/ff9b6998-5a1d-4bbf-a66a-35628c2010ac)

-KET TERMS uUSED EXPLAINED;
+KEY TERMS USED EXPLAINED;

 *INT - Means the column will only store whole numbers (like 1, 2, 3).

 *AUTO_INCREMENT - The number goes up by itself each time you add a new row (1, 2, 3, …).
 You don’t need to type it.

 *PRIMARY KEY - This column is the main ID for the table.
 It makes each row unique (no two rows can have the same ID).

 *VARCHAR(100) → means the column stores text (like names, emails, cities).
 The 100 means it can hold up to 100 characters.

 *NOT NULL → means this column cannot be left empty.
 You must put something there.

 Below is an example row for the customers table (codes).

-INSERT INTO customers (customer_id, name, region) VALUES (1001, 'John Doe', 'Kigali');
+INSERT INTO customers (customer_id, name, region).

+VALUES (1001, 'John Doe', 'Kigali');

 ![CUSTOMER EXAMPLE](https://github.com/user-attachments/assets/5a148c5d-985e-42ec-9619-154af34b8567)

 KEY TERMS USED EXPLAINED;

 INSERT INTO customers (...) - tells the database we are putting new data into the customers table.

 (customer_id, name, region) - lists the columns where the data will go.

 VALUES (1001, 'John Doe', 'Kigali') - gives the actual data: the customer ID is 1001, the name is John Doe, and the region is Kigali

 TABLE 2;

 PRODUCTS

 * purpose (Product Catalog )
 * Key Columns (Product_id(PK), name, category).
 * Example Row ( 2001, coffee beans, beverages).